MicrosoftDocs/well-architected/well-architected/oracle-iaas/get-started.md

 ## Illustrative examples

 The guidance provided within this series is based on a solution-oriented approach to illustrate key design considerations and recommendations.
-There are several reference implementations available that can be used as a basis for further solution development.
+You can choose from several reference implementations to develop further solutions.

-- [Reference architectures for Oracle database on Azure Virtual Machines](/azure/virtual-machines/workloads/oracle/oracle-reference-architecture#reference-architectures): Provides information on how to deploy a highly available Oracle database on Azure, including disaster recovery considerations.
+- [Reference architectures for Oracle database on Azure Virtual Machines](/azure/virtual-machines/workloads/oracle/oracle-reference-architecture#reference-architectures): Provides information about how to deploy a highly available Oracle database on Azure, including disaster recovery considerations.

 - [Support for Oracle database workloads within Azure IaaS](https://github.com/Azure/Oracle-Workloads-for-Azure): Provides a repository that contains subfolders that represent multiple separate projects for Oracle workloads.